bpython/bpython/doc/sphinx/source/man-bpython.rst

 IDEs, but in a simple, lightweight package that can be run in a terminal window.

 In-line syntax highlighting.
-    Hilights commands as you type!
+    Highlights commands as you type!

 Readline-like autocomplete with suggestions displayed as you type.
     Press tab to complete expressions when there's only one suggestion.